ArkadiuszSchabowski/GuineaPigApp/README.md

 - Database: MSSQL, Azure SQL Database (demo version on a free plan)
 - Communication: REST API
 - Docker: Docker, Docker Compose (used for building and managing containerized applications)
+- CI/CD: Custom CI/CD pipelines (for automating builds and unit tests)
+- Azure: Azure Cloud Services (used for hosting and managing both the application and databases)

 **Design Patterns:**
 - Dependency Injection (DI)